William R. L. Anderegg

 When ecosystems crash: Physiology, modeling, and impacts of widespread, climate-induced forest die-off.
 Invited presentation at NASA Ames Earth Science Seminar, August 2013.

 Physiological pathways and consequences of forest mortality.
-Invited presentation at Macquarie University, November 2013.
+Invited presentation at Macquarie University, Sydney Australia, November 2013.

 Physiology of widespread, drought-induced forest die-off.
 Invited presentation at Yale University, November 2013.